 How I Knew I Had Stomach Cancer?

-What are the symptoms of stomach cancer in females?
+What are the symptoms of this condition in females?

 Symptom | Frequency (%) |